shantanu2693/Shantanu2693/README.md

 Hello, I am Shantanu Sharma.
-Data Analyst working for the Ministry of External Affairs, Government of India with proficiency in Data wrangling, Data modelling, Data visualizations, Reporting, and Querying.
+Data Analyst working for the Ministry of External Affairs, Government of India with proficiency in Data wrangling, Data modelling, Data visualizations, Reporting, and Querying..

 ## Projects: